 The development will implement an at-source separation and recycling waste management system whereby individual households will be required to separate waste at home.
-Recyclable materials will be collected by Management and temporarily stored at Erf 1 (eastern node) and Erf 86 (western node) until collection.
-Organic waste will be composted at Erf 1 and Erf 86 to be reused as natural soil fertiliser within the development
+Recyclable materials will be collected by Management and temporarily stored at Erf 1 (Eastern node) and Erf 86 (Western node) until collection (both designated service sites).
+Limited organic waste will be composted at Erf 1 and Erf 86 to be reused as natural soil fertiliser within the development.